uwcirg/fhir-migrations/README.md

 migration_service.generate_migration_script(migration_name="example_migration")
 </pre>

+## Configuration

+This package allows you to customize the location where migration scripts are stored.
+By default, the migration scripts will be stored in a directory called `migration_scripts` within your project.

+### Changing the Migration Scripts Directory

+You can change the location of the migration scripts directory by setting the `MIGRATION_SCRIPTS_DIR` environment variable before running your application or executing any scripts from this package.

+#### Unix-based Systems (Linux, macOS)

+On Unix-based systems, you can set the `MIGRATION_SCRIPTS_DIR` environment variable like this:
+   `export MIGRATION_SCRIPTS_DIR="/path/to/custom/migration_scripts_directory"`

 ## Flask Commands

 The fhir_migrations package provides several Flask commands for creating and managing migrations.
 Below is a description of each command: